Niulakita: History

+In 1914, Niulakita was purchased from Moors by the Samoa Shipping Trading Co Ltd, which was owned by Captain Ernest Frederick Hughes Allen.
 It was bought by the Gilbert and Ellice Islands Colony administration in 1944.
 The administration gave people from Vaitupu permission to settle Niulakita.
-However, in 1949 a later administration decided to have Niulakita settled by the community from Niutao, which was considered to be overpopulated.
+However, in 1949, a later administration decided to have Niulakita settled by the community from Niutao, which was considered to be overpopulated.
 The removal of the Vaitupuans was controversial.

 The United States asserted a claim to Niulakita under the Guano Islands Act of 1856; this claim was renounced under the 1983 treaty of friendship between Tuvalu and the United States.